svvoii/django_tuto/README.md

 7)
 `python manage.py runserver` - to start the server.
 Also we can specify the port: `python manage.py runserver 8080`, by default it will run on port 8000.
 First run will show the warning about unapplied migrations.. to fix this we run:
 `python manage.py migrate` - to apply the migrations.
+!!
+Migrations are necessary component to manage changes to the database.
+Making changes to the `models` module will require to use `makemigrations` and `migrate` commands to ensure the database is functioning properly.

 Also the second to the last line will show the link to our webapp page: `http://127.0.0.1:8000/`

 ##### Creating a new app in the project directory